Greenfield, Greater Manchester: Governance

-Greenfield is in the historic county of Yorkshire and prior to 1974 was administered by the West Riding County Council.
-In that year governance was transferred to the new Greater Manchester County Council.
-When that body was abolished in 1986 Greenfield came under the auspices of Oldham Borough Council.
-Administration under the West Riding County Council led to problems, as Greenfield came under the local administration of Holmfirth for such things as the fire service, despite Holmfirth being significantly further away than Oldham.
-This was particularly problematic in the winter months, as the roads into the village often become blocked or dangerous due to snow and ice coupled with the village's exposed position on the Pennine moorland.
+Greenfield was located in the historic county of the West Riding of Yorkshire and, prior to 1974, was administered by the West Riding County Council.
+Their administration led to problems; for example, the village was dependent on a fire service based in Holmfirth, despite it being located significantly further away than Oldham.
+This was particularly problematic in the winter months, as the roads into the village often become blocked or dangerous due to snow and ice, coupled with the village's exposed position on the Pennine moorland.

+In 1974, governance was transferred to the newly created Greater Manchester County Council.
+When that body was abolished in 1986, Greenfield moved under the auspices of Oldham Borough Council.